AdobeDocs/experience-platform.en/help/landing/home.md

 >[!VIDEO](https://video.tv.adobe.com/v/32553?quality=12&learn=on)

-For additional information on the architecture that powers of Adobe Experience Platform, please see the following video:
+For additional information on the architecture that powers of Adobe Experience Platform, please watch the following video:

 >[!VIDEO](https://video.tv.adobe.com/v/32456?quality=12&learn=on)